BHECN Team Links

 402-552-7638 | email@example.com

-Jennifer joined BHECN in June 2018 as Communications Coordinator.
-She is responsible for developing the communications strategy including maintaining the BHECN website, producing social media messages, writing copy for the e-newsletter, maintaining brand standards and helping BHECN present a clear message about behavioral health to the public.
+Jennifer joined BHECN in June 2018 as a Communications Coordinator.
+She is responsible for developing the communications strategy, including maintaining the BHECN website, producing social media messages, writing copy for the e-newsletter, maintaining brand standards, and helping BHECN present a clear message about behavioral health to the public.

-With more than 18 years of experience in public relations and marketing, Jennifer enjoys the opportunity to meet people and share their stories.
-She has contributed to shaping the communications efforts for organizations such as The Salvation Army Kroc Center, Children’s Hospital & Medical Center and numerous clients during her time as a Freelance Marketing Consultant.
+With more than 20 years of experience in public relations and marketing, Jennifer enjoys the opportunity to meet people and share their stories.
+She has contributed to shaping the communications efforts for organizations such as The Salvation Army Kroc Center, Children’s Hospital & Medical Center, and numerous clients during her time as a Freelance Marketing Consultant.

 Jennifer holds a Bachelor of General Studies degree with a major in communications from the University of Nebraska at Omaha.
-She is a member of the Public Relations Society of America (PRSA) and serves as Director of the Communications Committee for the Omaha Press Club.
+She recently completed the Executive MBA certificate program at UNO.
+She is a member of the Public Relations Society of America (PRSA) and serves on the Communications Committee for the Omaha Press Club.

 402-552-7693 | email@example.com